mattmakai/fullstackpython.com/source/content/pages/04-data/0401-databases.markdown

   provides a fascinating look into the internal workings of PostgreSQL during a query.

+* This article explains how and why PostgreSQL can handle [full text searching](http://blog.lostpropertyhq.com/postgres-full-text-search-is-good-enough/) for many use cases.

 ## MySQL
 MySQL is another viable open source database backend option for Python web